IPNetworkingLab/draft-bgp-tls/draft-wirtgen-bgp-tls.md

 - Reference: this document
 - Unauthorized Use Reported: idr@ietf.org

 It is suggested to use the same port as the one selected for BGP over QUIC
 {{I-D.draft-retana-idr-bgp-quic}}.

 # Acknowledgments
 {:numbered="false"}

-The authors thank
+The authors thank Dimitri Safonov for the TCP-AO implementation in Linux.
-Dimitri Safonov for the TCP-AO implementation in Linux.
+This work has been partially supported by the Walloon Region as part of the funding of the FRFS-WEL-T strategic axis.

 # Change log
 {:numbered="false"}